ManolisCraftedTech/ManolisCraftedTech/readme.md

 Hello  ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 My name is Manos
 ===============================================================================================================================
-- 💼 Currently at eService, contributing to the IT support landscape.
+- 💼 Currently contributing to the IT support landscape.
 - 🛠️ 7 years of experience in Computer Systems and Networks..
 - 🔧 Currently specializing in cybersecurity, focusing on detection, monitoring, and Active Directory
 - 🛡️ Always seeking opportunities to collaborate and safeguard digital assets.